Kev-KW/Probability-Calculator/readme.md

 # Vesteria Crit Roll Simulator
  ![Image Alt](https://github.com/Kev-KW/Vesteria-Cursed-Scroll-Simulator/blob/68cf6d0ec49d3474b9eea93bf504311da11bd318/assets/uwuScroll.png)

-This Python script simulates rolling items in the game *Vesteria* to reach a desired **critical chance (CC)**.
+This Python script simulates cursing for cc% in *Vesteria* to reach a **desired critical chance**.
 It calculates the total cost in gold required to achieve a target CC, taking into account items, scrolls, undo scrolls, holy items, resets, and Lmods.

 **WARNING!** going above 40 desired cc is almost guaranteed to freeze the program!
 Be sure to keep # of runs at **one**  to ensure the program doesn't crash or go indefinitely for very high cc.